atiedemann/ActiveDirectoryScripts/README.md

 These script will get all computer objects from local domain that have an active directory attribute 'ms-Mcs-AdmPwd' set and export the objects, only name, password and date to an csv file.
 If a computer password was changed, the script will add an new row for this computer.

+### Get-NoClientSiteNetworks.ps1
+These file will collect from any Domain Controller the netlogon.log file and search for NO_CLIENT_SITE Clients and collect every IP from that.
+After collecting every data I remove the last octet from IP address and group the output ordered by count.
+As result, you will see a list of ip subnets that's are missing in Active Directory Sites and Services.

 ## Tier 1
 This scripts can be executed on tier 1 systems